haltcase/fugitive/readme.md

 `fugitive clone` is possible it can't be aliased as a git subcommand.
 Therefore `fugitive mirror` is the main command and the one that will be attached to git, while `clone` is just an alias for convenience.

+## building

+To build fugitive from source you'll need to have [Nim][nim] installed, and should also have [Nimble][nimble], Nim's package manager.

+> currently, building should work on most platforms. cross-compilation (building for other platforms than the current one) is only tested on a unix system

+1. Clone the repo: `git clone https://github.com/citycide/fugitive.git`
+2. Move into the newly cloned directory: `cd fugitive`
+3. Install dependencies: `nimble install`
+4. Compile for your platform: `nimble build`
+5. Compile for other platforms: run `nimble tasks` for available commands
+6. Compile all release versions: `nimble release`
+   - this will generate and package prebuilt binaries for all supported cross-compile targets

 ## contributing